Glossary of Banking Terms

 Nominal Interest Rate – An interest rate that you agree on when you take out a loan, without taking into consideration the effects of inflation.

-NSF (Non-sufficient Funds) – An account balance too low to cover a check presented for payment.
+Non-sufficient Funds (NSF) – An account balance too low to cover a check presented for payment.

 Online Banking – The digital version of all the financial services that a traditional bank can offer.
-Today, most banks offer banking services from a desktop computer or a mobile device.
-Also known as internet or electronic banking.

 Open-End Credit – A credit agreement that allows a customer to borrow against a pre-approved credit line when purchasing goods and services.